omnilingo/omnilingo/doc/FORMAT.md

 _	03_15_14.mp3	kawaj kimbʼe pa tinamit	_	_	_	_	_	quc	_
 ```

-The only colums currently relevant are the `path`, `sentence` and `locale`.
+The only columns currently relevant are the `path`, `sentence` and `locale`.
 The other columns can be left blank.